Pink eye: Symptoms, treatment, and what to do next

 As a parent, you never wish for a morning like this: when your child wakes up with a red, itchy, watery eye.
 (It’s no picnic when it happens to you either.)
 The fear?
 It’s conjunctivitis, also known as pink eye, which can be very contagious.
-However, it’s rarely serious and will clear up without any long-term problems if treated promptly.
+Fortunately, it’s rarely serious and will clear up without any long-term problems if treated promptly.

 Fun fact: “Pink eye” is the most searched urgent care term online.
 That’s probably because about 6 million people in the United States are affected by it each year, adding up to more than 3 million lost school days annually.

-While pink eye is highly common and contagious, the good news is that it’s also highly treatable.
-You may be wondering what to do if you think you have pink eye.
 The first thing you’ll want to do is stop wearing your contact lenses right away.
 This will help to relieve symptoms and help prevent recurrences.
-Additionally, you’ll want to stop wearing any eye makeup and discard any makeup that might be contaminated to further prevent the spread of pink eye.
+Additionally, you’ll want to stop wearing any eye makeup and discard any makeup that might be contaminated to prevent the spread of pink eye.

 You can use over-the-counter lubricating eye drops or “artificial tears” to reduce inflammation and dryness caused by pink eye.
 You can also use a warm, damp washcloth over your eye for symptom relief.
 You must use a clean washcloth each time to help prevent the spread of infection.

-There is no real “pink eye test,” and many cases of pink eye will clear on its own in a week or two without medication.
+There is no real “pink eye test,” and many cases of pink eye will clear on their own in a week or two without medication.
 However, there are times when it may be necessary to call your doctor about pink eye.
-See your doctor if you are experiencing any of the following symptoms:

 • Blurred vision

-• Eye(s) are producing a lot of pus or mucus
+• Eyes are producing a lot of pus or mucus

 • Inability to open the eye(s)